-I think I have owned, or worked with several of all these types.
+I think I have owned or worked with several of these types.
 I think Type 4’s are made that way (badly treated) rather than born that way.

 The book recommends Type 1. as being the perfect Trick Training horse.
 My horse Trigger is definitely a Type 1. horse.
 He is very dependable, docile and nothing much bothers him.
 He is very trusting and trustworthy and I can present him with all sorts of new things and it doesn’t take him long to accept them.
 He can be a bit lazy and prefers tricks that don’t take much effort or moving around, for example lying down 🙂

-However I have owned a Type 3. (a thoroughbred) and it would be hard to find a horse that learnt quicker or was more responsive.
-He tended to be nervous, flighty and worried about a lot of things but he was so switched on and aware of his surroundings that he would pick up the slightest cue and respond immediately.
+However, I have owned a Type 3. (a thoroughbred) and it would be hard to find a horse that learned quicker or was more responsive.
+He tended to be nervous, flighty, and worried about a lot of things but he was so switched on and aware of his surroundings that he would pick up the slightest cue and respond immediately.
 These types of horses aren’t for beginners.
 I had to be careful how I moved around him, he didn’t like being confined and I had to introduce him to new things very slowly.

 I also remember a Type 2. with fondness.
 She was a really good horse to work with – while she was happy doing what she was doing – but ask her to do something that she didn’t want to do and she would plant all 4 feet and just wouldn’t move.
-No rearing, bucking, kicking or fuss…..she would just stand stock still and that was that.
-I hate whacking horses but even a good tap on her backside wouldn’t move her, in fact she just planted her feet further into the ground.
-The only way to get round her was to convince her that she really did want to do what I was asking her and then we got somewhere.
+No rearing, bucking, kicking, or fuss…she would just stand stock still and that was that.
+The only way to get around her was to convince her that she really did want to do what I was asking her and then we got somewhere.

 I’ve also met or owned some that are a combination of two types.
 Some traits don’t show themselves until a horse is put under pressure or into a particular situation.